Dhruthi-DM/TO-DO-LIST/README.md

 📝 To-Do List App

 This project is a To-Do List Application 🛠️ designed to help users efficiently manage their daily tasks.
-It was built as part of my learning journey 🌱 in web development, showcasing my progress in HTML, CSS, and JavaScript.
+It is built as part of my learning journey 🌱 in web development, showcasing my progress in HTML, CSS, and JavaScript.

 ✨ Features: